kent-map/chirpy/_posts/2026-03-29-landscape-cones-of-vision.md

 Nestled in the Stour valley, Canterbury’s magnificent Norman Cathedral can be viewed from many vantage points.
 In 1979, the Canterbury Conservation Study Consultation Draft Report identified 22 cones of vision from which the best panoramic views of the city could be obtained.[^ref1] At the beginning of 2026, these cones were revisited to establish whether the report’s recommendation to maintain these views had been observed.

 **Cone 1: From Merton Farm**
 The first cone of vision from the orchards on Merton farm had been impacted by the construction of the A2 bypass in 1982.
 A layby on the A2 allows a glimpse of what might have been.
 The cathedral can be seen in a landscape of green fields, oast houses and [tree roundels] at Stuppington, creating a rural idyll for coach passengers arriving from the continent.
 An area beloved by runners and dog-walkers, the route from this cone to the next took us to the top of Stuppington Hill where orchards and footpaths intersect.
+Developers plan to build a road across this space as part of the Canterbury Local Plan.

 {% include embed/image.html src="wc:Cones of Vision No. 1 - From Merton Farm.jpg" aspect="0.671" caption="Cones of Vision No.1" %}